 You do not need to be defined by your past, nor by your current patterns.
 Your story is just that – a story that can be changed or altered to reflect who you want to be.
 There are many ways for a person to find health, happiness, and enlightenment, and counseling is one of them.

-I use a variety of techniques including Narrative Therapy to determine your personal story and help you rewrite your autobiography into one that supports and strengthens you, and Motivational Interviewing to help you figure out what makes you want to change and what’s important to you.
-My counseling approach is heavily influenced by Strategic Family Therapy and Family Systems, which recognizes that families are a complex microcosm in which every member is important, and an individual’s actions affects the whole.
+I use a variety of techniques to help my clients improve their mental health and wellness.
+For trauma recovery, I use a technique called EMDR, which is shown to work quickly and effectively in reducing PTSD and related symptoms.
+I use Narrative Therapy to help you understand how you interpret your personal story and help you rewrite your autobiography into one that supports and strengthens you.
+I use Motivational Interviewing to help you figure out what makes you want to change and what’s important to you.
+My counseling approach is heavily influenced by Strategic Family Therapy and Family Systems, which recognizes that families are a complex microcosm in which every member is important, and an individual’s actions affect the whole.
 How you grew up in your family of origin creates a framework for how you interact with your romantic partners and with the rest of the world.

-My health coaching practice may incorporate all of these techniques, but looks more at the bigger picture, focusing on goals around food, fitness, and and overall wellness.
+My health coaching practice may incorporate all of these techniques but also looks more at the bigger picture, focusing on goals around food, fitness, and overall wellness.
 Read more about my health coaching approach.